 \section{Model}

-Here, we model a temporal hypernetwork as a series of subhypernetworks.
-On each subhypernetwork, a hyperlink connects multiple individuals.
-As subhypernetworks change over time, hyperlinks can build or dissolve.
-We first construct empirical temporal hypernetworks using empirical datasets.
-The dataset can be modeled as a sequence of $\mathcal{G}$ snapshots, where each contains all interactions during a non-overlapping time window $\Delta t$ on a fixed population of $N$ individuals (Fig.~1a).
-In each snapshot, every clique is represented by a hyperlink, in which individuals interact with each other (Fig.~1b).
-The snapshots within each time interval $\tau$ are then subsequently aggregated, generating a sequence of $\lceil\mathcal{G}/(\tau/\Delta t)\rceil$ subhypernetworks that form a temporal hypernetwork (Fig.~1c).
-When $\tau=\mathcal{G} \Delta t$, we obtain the corresponding static hypernetwork (Fig.~1d).
+A hypergraph is a higher-order structure that consists of nodes and hyperedges.
+A hyperedge generalizes the notion of ``link'' in a graph, in that it can connect more than two individuals.
+To draw a clear distinction between the two, we refer to classical graphs as ``networks'' and higher-order graphs as ``hypergraphs.''
+A temporal hypergraph is simply an ordered sequence of hypergraphs.
+As the hypergraph changes over time, hyperedges can appear or disappear (Fig.~\ref{fig:eg}).

-Moreover, we also construct synthetic temporal hypernetworks by using the Holme-Kim model \cite{holme2002growing}, which generates a static network.
-To construct each snapshot for the synthetic temporal hypernetwork, the links of the static network are activated with a probability $p$, and the resulting cliques are represented by hyperlinks.
-This process is repeated $\mathcal{G}$ times to construct each snapshot.
-After that, a series of synthetic subhypernetwokrs are constructed and form the synthetic temporal hypernetwork via the above procedure introduced for the empirical temporal hypernetworks.
+Just as there are ample population structures in the classical setting, there are a great many ways in which temporal hypergraphs can arise.
+We first consider temporal hypergraphs arising from empirical datasets.
+The dataset can be modelled as a sequence of $\mathcal{G}$ snapshots, where each contains all interactions during non-overlapping time windows of length $\Delta t$, in a fixed population of $N$ individuals (Fig.~\ref{fig:eg}c, d).
+In each snapshot, every clique is represented by a hyperedge, in which individuals interact with each other (Fig.~\ref{fig:eg}d).
+The snapshots within each time interval, $\tau$, are then aggregated, generating a sequence of $\lceil\mathcal{G}/(\tau/\Delta t)\rceil$ subhypergraphs that form a temporal hypergraph (Fig.~\ref{fig:eg}e).
+When $\tau=\mathcal{G} \Delta t$, we obtain the corresponding static hypergraph (Fig.~\ref{fig:eg}f).

-On temporal hypernetworks, individuals within the same hyperlink play the public goods game, where each cooperator ($C$) pays a cost $c$, and each defector ($D$) pays nothing.
-The total costs are then collected and multiplied by a synergy factor $r$ to generate payoffs that are evenly distributed to all individuals within the hyperlink.
-The payoff of each defector and cooperator is and where $n_C$ is the number of cooperators within the hyperlink.
-In each round, each individual $i$ accumulates the payoff $P_i$ from all games she joins , namely, all hyperlinks she belongs to on the subhypernetwork.
+On temporal hypergraphs, individuals within the same hyperedge interact.
+We model the interactions as public goods games, where each cooperator ($C$) pays a cost, $c$, and each defector ($D$) pays nothing.
+The public goods game is a standard model of a multiplayer social dilemma, which are characterized by the properties that it always pays to switch to defection yet groups of cooperators are better off than groups of defectors\cite{dawes:ARP:1980}.
+In a standard public goods game, the total costs are then collected and multiplied by a synergy factor, $R>1$, to generate payoffs, which are evenly distributed to all individuals within the group.
+For a group of size $n$ with $n_{C}$ cooperators, the payoffs to defectors and cooperators are $Rcn_{C}/n$ and $Rcn_{C}/n-c$ respectively.
+Notably, by taking $r=R/n$, we then write these payoffs as $\pi_{D}\left(n_{C}\right) =rcn_{C}$ and $\pi_{C}\left(n_{C}\right) =\pi_{D}\left(n_{C}\right) -c$, which omit explicit division by the group size but are otherwise completely equivalent to the standard model of public goods games.